-It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal transmits transfer instructions that initiate a transfer of funds from a bank account at a bank facility to a wagering account at a wagering facility or allows the user to draw directly from his bank account when placing wagers.
+It is also an object of the invention to provide interactive wagering systems and related processes for off-track wagering in which a user terminal transmits transfer instructions 30 that initiate a transfer of funds from a bank account at a bank facility to a wagering account at a wagering facility or allows the user to draw directly from his bank account when placing wagers.

-The present invention involves off-track wagering systems and related processes.
-Racing data such as the names and post positions of the runners that are in various races and the current odds, and payoffs for those races are provided by a wagering facility (typically based on a system known as a 35 "totalisator" located at a racetrack).
-Supplemental racing data such as the weather conditions at various racetracks may be provided by additional sources.
-A computer-based data concentrator processes the racing data from the totalisator and any additional sources and provides the racing data 40 to a television network-typically at a main distribution node for a cable television network known as the "headend" facility.
+The present invention involves off-track wagering sys- 35 tems and related processes.
+Racing data such as the names and post positions of the runners that are in various races and the current odds and payoffs for those races are provided by a wagering facility (typically based on a system known as a "totalisator" located at a racetrack).
+Supplemental racing 40 data such as the weather conditions at various racetracks may be provided by additional sources.
+A computer-based data concentrator processes the racing data from the totalisator and any additional sources and provides the racing data to a television network-typically at a main distribution 45 node for a cable television network known as the "headend" facility.
 The cable headend provides the racing data to a number of user terminals.
-Typically, the cable headend provides the racing data with video signals on at least one 45 television channel.
-Suitable approaches involve providing the racing data on a sideband or on a separate television channel.
+Typically, the cable headend provides the racing data with video signals on at least one television channel.
+Suitable approaches involve providing 50 the racing data on a sideband or on a separate television channel.

 If desired, the racing data may be distributed via satellite.
-With this approach, the racing data are provided within an 50 of funds from the bank account into the wagering account. available portion of the bandwidth of the television channel either in an available portion of the bandwidth of an analog television channel or as a portion of a digital television channel.
-Further, the racing data may be provided on a separate satellite channel or may be broadcast using a radio 55 is to use a physical key or access device, such as a smart or television broadcast system.
+With this approach, the racing data are provided within an available portion of the bandwidth of the television channel 55 either in an available portion of the bandwidth of an analog television channel or as a portion of a digital television channel.
+Further, the racing data may be provided on a separate satellite channel or may be broadcast using a radio or television broadcast system.

 Each user terminal receives the video signals and the racing data and separates out the racing data.
 Racing data are displayed on a monitor (preferably a conventional television monitor) using display and control circuitry.
-The racing data 60 that may be displayed include odds, pools, and predicted and actual payoffs for selected wager types, races, and runners.
-The odds, pools, and payoffs for sophisticated wager types, such as exactas, trifectas, and daily doubles may by provided due to the relatively high bandwidth pathway that is made 65 racing video for the upcoming race.
-If the user wishes; to available between the data concentrator and each user terminal.
+The racing data that may be displayed include odds, pools, and predicted and 65 actual payoffs for selected wager types, races, and runners.
+The odds, pools, and payoffs for sophisticated wager types, such as exactas, trifectas, and daily doubles may by provided due to the relatively high bandwidth pathway that is made available between the data concentrator and each user terminal.